 Not only did I include reading passages, but also math practice that can be related to St. Patrick’s Day.

-This activity can easily be connected with other nonfiction reading material for St. Patrick’s Day.
+This activity can easily be connected with other nonfiction reading material for St. Patrick’s Day, or you can pair this with any of the read-aloud book options mentioned above.

 That’s why these digital March Informational Text passages include topics like: